-- All athletes must receive a safety protocol orientation - Athletes should come to the field, dressed to play and with a Large Ziploc Bag clearly labelled containing: - Hand Sanitizer and/or Sanitizer Wipes (if possible, otherwise a clean cloth to wipe down equipment) - Two (2) cotton masks in case one gets soiled/dirty/compromised (if required for participation) - Labelled water bottle where mouth spout is covered by lid and not to open air - Snack(s) - Tissues to manage bodily fluids from nose & mouth and, minor scrapes and abrasions - Personal first aid supplies band aids, ice pack, etc. - Participant should be made aware that they will be expected to keep and dispose of items at home - Organizations should create a safe and social distance compatible area for players equipment and bags - If locker rooms are shared, they must be cleaned/disinfected in between groups and must adhere to physical distancing (athletes may need to take turns) depends on local authorities and their regulations around facility usage - Athletes bring their own soccer balls, clubs could possibly loan balls to players if they do not have one for financial reasons - Responsibility to bring equipment to the field in order to practice and equipment (ie. soccer balls) should be sanitized at the field - Bring two shirts, light and dark to reduce need for pinnies (coaches should specify which shirt they'd like athlete to wear to prevent changing in public)
+- All athletes must receive a safety protocol orientation. - Athletes should come to the field, dressed to play and with a Large Ziploc Bag clearly labelled containing: - Hand Sanitizer and/or Sanitizer Wipes (if possible, otherwise a clean cloth to wipe down equipment) - Two (2) cotton masks in case one gets soiled/dirty/compromised (if required for participation) - Labelled water bottle where mouth spout is covered by lid and not to open air. - Snack(s)

+- Tissues to manage bodily fluids from nose & mouth and, minor scrapes and abrasions. - Personal first aid supplies band aids, ice pack, etc. - Participant should be made aware that they will be expected to keep and dispose of items at home. - Organizations should create a safe and social distance compatible area for players equipment and bags. - If locker rooms are shared, they must be cleaned/disinfected in between groups and must adhere to physical distancing (athletes may need to take turns) - depends on local authorities and their regulations around facility usage. - Athletes should bring their own soccer balls, clubs could loan balls to players if they do not have one - Athletes may have the responsibility to bring equipment to the field in order to practice and equipment (ie. soccer balls) should be sanitized at the field. - It is recommended to bring two shirts, light and dark to reduce need for pinnies (coaches should specify which shirt they'd like athletes to wear to prevent changing in public).